turingschool/front-end-curriculum/projects/module-1/slapjack.md

 ------------------------------------------------------------------

-### Functional Expectations
+### Functional Expectations && Application Interface

-* **4:** Application is fully complete (matches all functionality from demo, without bugs), and implements additional functionality devised by the student
+* **4:** Application is fully complete (matches all functionality from demo, without bugs), and implements additional functionality devised by the student.
+The interface has additional elements devised by the student that add to the overall theme.
-* **3:** Application is fully complete (matches all functionality from demo, and player win counts persist across refreshes, a new game starts automatically)
+* **3:** Application is fully complete (matches all functionality from demo, and player win counts persist across refreshes, a new game starts automatically).
+The interface is fully usuable, does not contain bugs, and an instructor can interact with it without guidance from the student.
-* **2:** Able to play an entire game successfully (dealing, slaps, win, displayed player wins count updates as needed)
+* **2:** Able to play an entire game successfully (dealing, slaps, win, displayed player wins count updates as needed).
+The interface is usuable but contains bugs and/or an instructor might need some guidance in how to interact with it.
-* **1:** Unable to play an entire game successfully
+* **1:** Unable to play an entire game successfully, and/or the interface is unusable.